eax4/TP_ID/README.md

 # TP_ID

-This is an open-source implementation of a thread pool in C++ that allows tasks to be enqueued with a specific thread ID and provides a mechanism to wait for the completion of tasks associated with specific thread IDs to turn ANY C++ application into a multi-threaded application with ease, providing the application catastrophic performance improvements.
+This is an open-source implementation of a thread pool in C++ that allows tasks to be enqueued with a specific thread ID and provides a mechanism to wait for the completion of tasks associated with specific thread IDs to turn any C++ application into a multi-threaded application with ease, providing the application catastrophic performance improvements.
 I made this when I was working on a huge project for TÜBİTAK's competitions, but it got rejected.
 So I thought it'd be a good idea to make a simple code snippet from it open-source.

 ## How to use
 Include the necessary headers: